2ndSightLab/ai-tracker/mistake-tracker.md

 2026-06-17T05:06:55Z M: Spent many turns asking and proposing instead of reading the actual files first to diagnose.
 C: Read the real state first, diagnose precisely, then act.

+What's odd about this error - is that I swear I saw something about rust pin and a memory location writing error but now I'm not seeing it in this output.

   13: tokio::task::coop::with_budget::h97ed798b660593db
       at /cargo/registry/src/index.crates.io-1949cf8c6b5b557f/tokio-1.49.0/src/task/coop/mod.rs:167